loda-lang/loda-programs/programs/oeis/list2.md

 * [A289189](http://oeis.org/A289189) ([L07 program](A289189.asm)): Upper bound for certain restricted sumsets.
 * [A289195](http://oeis.org/A289195) ([L06 program](A289195.asm)): a(n) is the number of odd integers divisible by 5 in ]4*(n-1)^2, 4*n^2[.
 * [A289207](http://oeis.org/A289207) ([L02 program](A289207.asm)): a(n) = max(0, n-2).
+* [A289223](http://oeis.org/A289223) ([L14 program](A289223.asm)): Number of ways to select 2 disjoint point triples from an n X n X n triangular point grid, each point triple forming an 2 X 2 X 2 triangle.
 * [A289254](http://oeis.org/A289254) ([L08 program](A289254.asm)): a(n) = 4^n - 3*n - 1.
 * [A289255](http://oeis.org/A289255) ([L11 program](A289255.asm)): a(n) = 4^n - 2*n - 1.
 * [A289399](http://oeis.org/A289399) ([L07 program](A289399.asm)): Total path length of the complete ternary tree of height n.